kennethZhangML/Normalized-Geometric-Mean-Distance-NGMD/README.md

 Therefore, NGMD can be an important tool in evaluating clustering algorithms and comparing different clustering solutions.

 # Mathematical Intuition
 Let X be a dataset with n data points, and let C be a clustering of X into k clusters.
-Let ci be the centroid of cluster i, and let d(ci, cj) be the Euclidean distance between centroids ci and cj.
+Let ci be the centroid of cluster i, and let $d(ci, cj)$ be the Euclidean distance between centroids ci and cj.

 The normalized geometric mean distance (NGMD) is defined as: